puppetlabs/bolt/pre-docs/writing_yaml_plans.md

 ### `name` key

-The `name` key makes its results available to later steps in a variable with that name.
+The `name` key makes its result available to later steps in a variable with that name.

 This example uses the `map` function to get the value of `stdout` from each command result and then joins them into a single string separated by commas.